 "SSEP is designed to empower the student as scientist, and within the real-world context of science.
 Student teams design a real experiment, propose for a real flight opportunity, experience a formal proposal review, and go through a NASA flight safety review.
 They even have their own science conference at the Smithsonian National Air and Space Museum, where they are immersed in their own community of researchers", said Dr. Jeff Goldstein, creator of SSEP and NCESSE Center Director.
-"SSEP is about introducing real science to our children and if you give them a chance to be scientists, stand back and be amazed."
+"SSEP is about introducing real science to our students and if you give them a chance to be scientists, stand back and be amazed."

-SSEP Mission 11 to ISS includes an experiment design competition September 6 through November 4, 2016.
-Flight experiments are selected by December 15, 2016, for a ferry flight to ISS in Spring 2017.
-All communities interested in participating in Mission 11 to ISS are directed to inquire no later than May 27, 2016.
+SSEP Mission 12 to ISS includes an experiment design competition September 5 through November 3, 2017.
+Flight experiments are selected by December 14, 2017, for a ferry flight to ISS in Spring 2018.
+All communities interested in participating in Mission 12 to ISS are directed to inquire no later than April 14, 2017.

-Heritage: There have been 12 SSEP flight opportunities to date-SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 10 to ISS.
-A total of 134 communities have participated in the program, reflecting 36 States and the District of Columbia in the U. S. and 4 Provinces in Canada.
-Thus far 28 communities have participated in multiple flight opportunities, reflecting the sustainable nature of the program.
+Heritage: There have been 13 SSEP flight opportunities to date-SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 11 to ISS.
+A total of 142 communities have participated in the program, reflecting 37 States and the District of Columbia in the U. S. and 4 Provinces in Canada.
+Thus far 35 communities have participated in multiple flight opportunities, reflecting the sustainable nature of the program.

-Through the first 11 flight opportunities, a total of 61,150 grade 5-16 students were fully immersed in microgravity experiment design and proposal writing, 13,617 flight experiment proposals were received from student teams, and 174 experiments were selected for flight.
+Through the first 13 flight opportunities, a total of 74,680 grade 5-16 students across 1,391 schools were fully immersed in microgravity experiment design and proposal writing, 16,261 flight experiment proposals were received from student teams, and 206 experiments were selected for flight.

-A total of 113 experiments have flown through SSEP Mission 6.
-Another 61 experiments are expected to launch in 2016: 25 experiments as the Mission 7 Odyssey II payload on SpaceX-8, 15 experiments as the Mission 8 Kitty Hawk payload on SpaceX-9, and 21 experiments as the Endeavor payload on SpaceX-10 - all three launching from Cape Canaveral Air Force Station, FL, adjoining Kennedy Space Center.
-On February 22, 2016, 4,800 grade 5-16 students across 11 communities in the U.S. and Canada began program operations for Mission 10 to ISS.
+A total of 153 experiments have flown through SSEP Mission 8.
+Another 53 experiments are expected to launch in 2017: 21 experiments as the SSEP Mission 9 Endeavor payload on SpaceX-10, 11 experiments as the SSEP Mission 10 Casper payload on SpaceX-11, and 21 experiments as the SSEP Mission 11 America payload on SpaceX-12 - all three launching from Cape Canaveral Air Force Station, FL, adjoining Kennedy Space Center.

 SSEP is the first pre-college STEM education program that is both a U.S. national initiative and implemented as an on-orbit commercial space venture.
-SSEP is undertaken by the National Center for Earth and Space Science Education (NCESSE) in the U.S. and the Arthur C. Clarke Institute for Space Education internationally.
-It is enabled through a strategic partnership with NanoRacks LLC, working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.
+SSEP is a program of the National Center for Earth and Space Science Education (NCESSE) in the U.S. and the Arthur C. Clarke Institute for Space Education internationally.
+It is enabled through a strategic partnership with DreamUp PBC and NanoRacks LLC, which are working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.